Eight ways to make the most of your pension

 2. Check in on your pension pot

 If you have a pension, have you ever reviewed it?
 Many people don't.
-But it’s important to regularly review your investments and check they’re still performing as you might have hoped.
+But it’s important to regularly review your investments and check that they’re still performing as you might have hoped.

 Even a seemingly small difference in performance could have a significant impact on the size of the pot.
-A 35 year old with a £20,000 pension pot could have a fund worth around £26,800 at 65 if their investments grew by 2% a year.
+A 35-year-old with a £20,000 pension pot could have a fund worth around £26,800 at 65 if their investments grew by 2% a year.
 The fund might be worth around £64,000 at 65 if their investments grew by 5% a year or around £149,000 if they grew by 8% a year (in all cases after an assumed annual charge of 1%).
 Again, these are just projections.
-Investments will not always go up in value, they can also go down, so you could get back less than you invest.
+Investments will not always go up in value; they can also go down, so you could get back less than you invest.
 Further to this, these values don’t account for inflation, which will reduce the spending power of money over time.

 3. Review any charges

-Many people know how much they pay for their smart phone, but what about for their pension?
+Many people know how much they pay for their smartphone, but what about for their pension?
 And do they know what they are paying for?

 Pension charges typically buy the services of the pension provider and the expertise of a fund manager who looks after the investments.
 In addition, some people pay for a financial adviser to make recommendations.
 The charge for this advice is usually paid separately.